HarryHuynh1205/Portfolio_USA_Bikes_Sales_Performance/README.md

       WHERE row_num >1;
 -- no dulicates

--- 2. Standardize Data
+-- 2. STANDARDIZE DATA
--- 2.1 Change the DATE data
+-- 2.1 CHANGE THE `DATE` DATA
       SELECT *
       FROM bikesales_usa;